akuskis/mod_authg_jwt/README.md

 ```

 Now compile:
-If you are on the devtoolset compile like this:
+If you are on the devtoolset compile like this (from build folder):
 ```shell script
 export CC=/opt/rh/devtoolset-11/root/usr/bin/gcc
 export CXX=/opt/rh/devtoolset-11/root/usr/bin/g++
 cmake .. && make mod_authg_jwt
 ```
-if you are on the standard gcc you may simpliy use:
+if you are on the standard gcc you may simpliy use (on build folder):
 ```shell script
 cmake .. && make mod_authg_jwt
 ```